-The Centre plays an active advocacy role, providing legal advice and litigating matters related to communications law where they have significant public interest or 'test case' potential.
-It undertakes research in areas related to media law and regularly makes submissions to government and other inquiries on communications matters.
-Located on campus at UNSW, the Centre cooperates with the Law School in research and teaching, as well as organising seminars and conferences, collecting and disseminating specialist legal information, and publishing occasional papers and a monthly journal, Communications Update.
-Volunteer assistance from students and others is welcomed in appropriate projects.
+The Centre plays an active advocacy role, providing legal advice, undertaking research in areas related to media law and regularly making submissions to government and other inquiries on communications matters.
+Located on campus at UNSW, the centre cooperates with the Law School in research and teaching, as well as organising seminars and conferences, collecting and disseminating specialist legal information, and publishing occasional papers and a monthly magazine, Communications Update.
+The Centre maintains a specialist library, which is open to students and the public.
+Volunteer assistance from students and other is welcomed in appropriate projects.

+The Centre was established in 1988.
+It has offices in Sydney and Melbourne and is affiliated with the University of New South Wales and the Victorian University of Technology.

-The Centre is the first of its kind in Australia and is funded by the Law Foundation of New South Wales, with assistance from Telstra Corporation, the Australian Film Commission and the Hartley Trust.
-The Centre has a branch office in Melbourne.
-For more information contact Director, Jock Given or Administrator, Amanda Butt (Tel: 663 0551).
+The Centre is an initiative of the Law Foundation of New South Wales.
+It also receives grants from the Telstra Fund for Social and Policy Research, the Australian Film Commission, the Reichstein Foundation and the Myer Foundation.

+For more information contact Director, Jock Given or Administrator, Antonia Norton (Tel: 9663 0551).